mmeendez8/mmeendez8.github.io/_posts/2024-02-08-video-segmentation.md

 *TeViT architecture diagram*
 {: refdef}

-At its core, TeViT employs a pyramid vision transformer[5] structure and innovates by replacing IFC's memory tokens with temporal messenger tokens.
+At its core, TeViT employs a pyramid vision transformer [6] structure and innovates by replacing IFC's memory tokens with temporal messenger tokens.
 These tokens are periodically shifted along the temporal axis within each block to merge information from distinct frames.
 This shift operation is straightforward yet remarkably effective, adding no extra parameters to the system.

-The head implementation emphasizes modeling temporal relations at the instance level, drawing on the principles of QueryInst[6].
-As illustrated in the diagram, the same instance query is applied across every frame.
-These queries are processed through a parameter-shared multi-head self-attention (MHSA) mechanism and a dynamic convolutional layer, which integrates the data with instance region features from the backbone.
+The head implementation emphasizes modeling temporal relations at the instance level, drawing on the principles of QueryInst [7].
+As illustrated in the diagram, the same instances queries are initially applied across every frame.
+These queries are processed through a parameter-shared multi-head self-attention (MHSA) mechanism and a dynamic convolutional layer [8], which integrates the data with instance region features from the backbone.
 Finally, task-specific heads (such as classification, box, and mask heads) generate predictions for a sequence of video instances.

 The loss computation incorporates the Hungarian algorithm alongside a combination of box, mask, and class prediction errors (details provided in the paper).

 ## References